tomle444/htmlbro/_posts/2016-12-28-configuration.markdown

 comments: true
 featured: true
 image: http://placehold.it/350x150
+excerpt: Jekyll allows you to connect your sites in any way you can dream up, and it’s thanks to the powerful and flexible configuration options that this is possible.
 ---
 Jekyll allows you to connect your sites in any way you can dream up, and it’s thanks to the powerful and flexible configuration options that this is possible. <!--more--> These options can either be specified in a _config.yml file placed in your site’s root directory, or can be specified as flags for the jekyll executable in the terminal.

 <h2>Configuration Settings</h2>